C-Kessler/sdrdm-flowchem-B2/specifications/FlowProcess.md

   - Type: Author
   - Multiple: True
   - Description: Authors of this dataset.
-- __parameters*__
-  - Type: Parameter
-  - Multiple: True
-  - Description: Parameters to start and configure some process
 - __flowmodules*__
   - Type: Flowmodule
   - Multiple: True
   - Description: Equipment used in the flowprocess
+- __inputparameters*__
+  - Type: InputParameter
+  - Multiple: True
+  - Description: Parameters to start and configure some process
+- __responseparameters*__
+  - Type: ResponseParameter
+  - Multiple: True
+  - Description: Parameters determined in the flow process

 ### Author